davekempsell/takeaway_project/lib/recipe.md

   "2"
   "You have added a Coffee, enter another dish, or press enter for receipt" "3"
-  "You have added a Biscuit, enter another dish, or press enter for receipt"
+  "You have added a Biscuit."
+  "Enter another dish, or press enter for receipt"
   <enter>
   "Your order:
   Coffee - £2.50